 In addition to the regular year-round Saturday evening public Star Parties, 8-10 p.m., special public evening celestial events may be held on a week night when a lunar eclipse, meteor storm, comet watch or full Super-moon occur.
 Summer hours extend to 10:30 p.m. due to late sunsets.
 Spectacular seasonal constellations, nebulae, star clusters, galaxies, lunar phases, detailed views of planets. satellites overhead at dusk and views of the International Space Station attract first time visitors, repeated visitors and is a must for field trips by middle, high school and college students on assignment and scouts earning astronomy badges.

-Recently a New Moon Star Party agenda is scheduled dusk - 11 p.m.
-Saturdays: July 22, August 19, September 18, October 21 at the SCAS Observatory 23325 SW 217 Avenue, Homestead 33031 to encourage astrophotography, research, observing/recording deep sky objects from a darker sky environment.
+Recently a New Moon Star Party agenda is scheduled dusk - 10 p.m.
+Saturdays: January 13, Feburary 17th, March 17th, April 14th, May 12th, June 9th, July 14th, August 11th, September 8th, October 6th and November 3rd at the D'Auria Observatory 23325 SW 217 Avenue, Homestead 33031 to encourage astrophotography, research, observing/recording deep sky objects from a darker sky environment.
 SCAS Star Parties, Bill Sadowski Park, will be closed ONLY on those dates allowing a full staff of SCAS Astros at the Observatory.
 NO lasers, lights, litter, alcohol or pets allowed at both SCAS Observatories.
 Look for weather updates on SCAS Facebook.

-Regular year-round Saturday evening public Star Parties, special public evening celestial events may be held on a week night when a lunar eclipse, meteor storm, comet watch or full Super-moon occur.
+Until further notice our regular year-round Saturday evening public Star Parties have been moved to the D'Auria Observatory in the Redlands, special public evening celestial events may be held on a week night when a lunar eclipse, meteor storm, comet watch or full Super-moon occur.

-Date: Saturday Evenings 7:30pm - Weather PermittingLocate Sadowski Park on Map
+Date: Saturday Evenings from dusk to 10pm - Weather PermittingLocate Sadowski Park on Map